Waytha Moorthy Ponnusamy: Formation of Malaysian Advancement Party (MAP)

-A new political party to be called Malaysian Advancement Party (MAP) has been submitted for registration by its pro-tem committee lead by Waytha Moorthy with the Registrar of Societies (RoS) in September 2018.
+A new political party to be called Malaysian Advancement Party (MAP) has been submitted for registration by its pro-tem committee led by Waytha Moorthy with the Registrar of Societies (RoS) in September 2018.

 The party's main objectives amongst others will be to protect, promote and advance the interests of the Malaysian Indian community's political, economic, educational, cultural, religious and social interests.
 With the birth of MAP, there is a hope among the Malaysian Indian community in Malaysia to ensure that there is an effective representation of the Malaysian Indian community and that their interests are protected and advanced.
 The party's direction and vision are to adopt a fundamental rights-based approach for advancement, progressively moving away from state-assisted, welfare and hand-out based community towards community empowerment and resilience.
 The values that the party will propagate will include inclusiveness, equality, quality, originality, integrity, and transparency within the government.
 The party has stated it will work and cooperate with all political parties in PH to enhance the reform agenda under the new PH administration.

 Waytha Moorthy announced the MAP is officially formed as on 16 July 2019 and registered with the RoS.
-He also declared he would quits his position in HINDRAF due to the formation of the new party.
+He also declared he would quit his position in HINDRAF due to the formation of the new party.

 Deregistration of HINDRAF

-Meanwhile on 15 July 2019, HINDRAF despite of PH was still the ruling government and not fallen yet in the Sheraton Move was somehow deregistered by the RoS due to its central committee leadership failure to hold meetings for at least eight times a year as required under the law.
+Meanwhile, on 15 July 2019, HINDRAF despite PH was still the ruling government and not fallen yet in the Sheraton Move was somehow deregistered by the RoS due to its central committee leadership failure to hold meetings for at least eight times a year as required under the law.